liferay-design/liferay.design/src/markdown/handbook/tools/jira/overview.md

 ### Global Issues

-**EPIC**
+#### Epic

 High-level request, a large effort of work that can be broken down into a number of smaller pieces: stories or issues.
 An epic can encompass multiple teams, on multiple projects, and can even be tracked on multiple boards.

-**MSTORY**
+#### Story

 Is a more detailed request, also called user stories more related to a product or service - for example, can be short requirements or requests written from the perspective of a client, a stakeholder, a persona or an end user.
 A story, or feature, can be the smallest unit of work in an agile framework.
 It's an end goal expressed from the user's perspective and related to a set of defined tasks.
 The main purpose of a user story is to articulate how a piece of work will deliver a particular value back to the customer.

-**TASK**
+#### Task

 A task, as a generic issue, can represent the type of work that needs to be done.
 This piece of work usually is represented as a normal standalone issue type in Jira.
 As a single task should be assigned to one designer and, for example, could be part of a bigger project or initiative.

-In case a task is too big and complex then the issue (or task) can be broken down into logical sub-issues known as 'sub-tasks'.
+If a task is too big and complex then the issue (or task) can be broken down into sub-tasks.

 ### Team Specific Issues

-**LEXICON REQUEST**
+#### Communication Design Request

-[Request of Liferay's Design System](https://liferay.design/handbook/tools/jira-project/specific/lexicon/) and any demand related to components or technical improvements.
+Request related to the [creation of an asset](/handbook/tools/jira-project/specific/comm-request/) handled by the Communication Team.

-**USER TESTING**
+#### Lexicon Request

-Request related to [testing](https://liferay.design/handbook/tools/jira-project/specific/user-testing/) a product feature, project or marketing asset by the Research Team.
+[Request of Liferay's Design System](/handbook/tools/jira-project/specific/lexicon/) and any demand related to components or technical improvements.

-**COMMUNICATION REQUEST**
+#### User Testing

-Request related to the [creation of an asset](https://liferay.design/handbook/tools/jira-project/specific/comm-request/) handled by the Communication Team.
+Request related to [testing](/handbook/tools/jira-project/specific/user-testing/) a product feature, project or marketing asset by the Research Team.

-**WEBINAR**
+#### Webinar

-Request related to the creation of a [specific webinar](https://liferay.design/handbook/tools/jira-project/specific/webinar/) by the Communication Team.
+Request related to the creation of a [specific webinar](/handbook/tools/jira-project/specific/webinar/) by the Communication Team.

 ### Parent, standard, and child issues?